wangwenbo26/WSCM/README.md

 Implementation of "Weakly-supervised Cross Mixer for Infrared and Visible Image Fusion" in PyTorch.

 # Datasets
-Please crop the image to a size of 512 * 512 pixels without overlapping
+Please crop the image pairs to a size of 512 * 512 pixels without overlapping.

 # Model
-You can obtain the trained model parameters through this [link](https://pan.baidu.com/s/1ocYFQJCMPPO8TwzZ7rvpqA) password:w3q5
+You can obtain the trained model parameters through this [link](https://pan.baidu.com/s/1ocYFQJCMPPO8TwzZ7rvpqA) password:w3q5.

 # Test
 ```python